Rappers search for ‘Everyday Swag’

 A shortened form of “swagger,” the word is used to imply a certain insolent cockiness.
-To help sort the swag from the square, five rappers and a funnyman will search daily life for examples in a new hip-hop reality TV show “Everyday Swag.”
+To help sort the swag from the square, five rappers and a funnyman will search daily life for examples in the new hip-hop reality TV show “Everyday Swag” (working title).

 “It is a rappers’ show without rap.
 The cast members will be different from their cool looks onstage.
 It’s just a fun journey of finding swag,” said producer Jung Ho-joon at a press conference Monday at Times Square mall in western Seoul.